 So, how do students determine which test is for them?
 We have our students gain exposure to both tests before determining which test to take.
 The first opportunity for testing practice for most students comes with the PSAT, which sophomores can take for practice and juniors take for the opportunity to compete for merit-based scholarships in October of each year.
 As the PSAT offers exposure to the SAT testing format, it gives students an idea of how they would do on a real SAT.
 With this practice under their belts, students can then take a practice ACT test to compare their scores and determine their preference of format.
 We help our students compare results from each test to determine which score is relatively stronger and then put together an individualized plan to optimize their results.

 When to take the test?

 Once students determine their preferred test between ACT and SAT, they should plan for testing dates during their junior year.
 Preparation can begin the summer before junior year or fall of junior year.
-Most students take the ACT or SAT at least twice to achieve their best score, so this allows for their first SAT/ACT attempt to be in the fall, their second attempt in the winter or spring time, and, if needed, a final test in either the summer before or fall of their senior year.
+Most students take the SAT/ACT at least twice to achieve their best score, so this allows for their first SAT/ACT attempt to be in the fall, their second attempt in the winter or spring time, and, if needed, a final test in either the summer before or fall of their senior year.
 Testing in the early fall following a summer test preparation course is ideal, so students can do test prep course work without the added burden of school and homework.